ionic-team/ionic-site/docs/v2/getting-started/tutorial/adding-pages/index.md

 ### Creating Additional Pages

-To create an additional pages, we don't need to do much beyond making sure we correctly configure the title and anything else we want the navigation bar to display.
+To create an additional page, we don't need to do much beyond making sure we correctly configure the title and anything else we want the navigation bar to display.

 Let's check out the contents of `app/list/list.js`.
-Inside, you will see a new page is being created:
+Inside, you will see a new page is being defined:

 ```ts
 {% raw %}